FatPenguinSound/NSAMC/README.md

-# VirtualMixingConsole

-This is still an active work-in-progress.
+# Networked Software Audio Mixing Console (N-SAMC)

+This is a OSC-enabled, modular software audio mixing console.

+Please the the documentation in the doc folder for more information.